esl/MongooseIM/doc/configuration/internal-databases.md

 ### `internal_databases.cets.nodelist_file`

 File to read a list of nodes from.
-Relative to the MongooseIM's config directory.
+Relative to the MongooseIM's release directory.
 This option is for the file backend.
+Required, if `backend = "file"`.

 * **Syntax:** path.
-* **Default:** `"cets_disco.txt"`
+* **Default:** not specified.
 * **Example:** `nodelist_file = "/etc/mim_nodes.txt"`